Just-in-time and distributed task representations in language models: Results

 \section{Results}

-How do language models infer new tasks in-context?
-We leverage the transferability of task contexts to understand how models accrue evidence and refine task representations.
-We find that language models indeed form stronger task representations that aggregate in-context evidence.
-However, this evidence accrual process is non-gradual and happens in a sporadic way.
-In particular, models only form effective task representations that transfer task contexts at certain tokens (Figure~\ref{fig:overview}C, also see Figure~\ref{fig:heapmap}A).
-This is in strong contrast to a persistent sensitivity of task identity across tokens in the context (Figure~\ref{fig:heapmap}B).
-We also find that the surprisingly local transferrable task representations tend to only capture a minimal ``task scope.''
+How do language models represent new tasks in-context?
+We use the transferability of task contexts to understand when models form transferrable task representations, as opposed to maintaining a simple representation of task identity.
+We first show that transferrable task representations like task vectors indeed aggregate in-context evidence.
+We then show that this evidence accrual process happens in a sporadic way, with transferrable task representations only forming at certain tokens (Figure~\ref{fig:overview}C, also see Figure~\ref{fig:heapmap}A).
+This is in strong contrast to the persistence of representation for task identity across tokens in the context (Figure~\ref{fig:heapmap}B).
+We also find that, in different settings, transferrable task representations can support generation for longer tasks or only support a minimal ``task scope.''
 Below, we discuss these findings in more detail.